Officials: Manhunt underway for suspect in Cambria City fatal shooting

-JOHNSTOWN, Pa. – The U.S. Marshals Service has joined in a nationwide search for a Philadelphia man accused of killing a Johnstown resident and wounding another outside a bar on Saturday.
+JOHNSTOWN, Pa. – The U.S. Marshals Service has joined in a nationwide search for a Philadelphia man accused of killing one man and wounding another early Saturday outside a bar in Johnstown's Cambria City section.

-That means local, state and federal law enforcement officials are all working to serve a warrant on 42-year-old Dirk Jones for what Cambria County District Attorney Greg Neugebauer described as an inexcusable and "completely senseless" homicide.
+That means that local, state and federal law enforcement officials are all working to find 42-year-old Dirk Jones and serve a warrant for what Cambria County District Attorney Gregory Neugebauer described as a "completely senseless" homicide.

-Neugebauer and Johnstown police addressed the case during a press conference on Thursday – 48 hours after a warrant was issued for Jones.
+Neugebauer and Johnstown police talked about the case during a press conference on Thursday – 48 hours after a warrant was issued for Jones.

-Jones is charged with opening fire on Caleb Beppler, 21, and the Johnstown man's cousin, Desmond Louder, while they were outside arguing with Liquid Currency bar owner Shawn Jones.
+Jones is charged with shooting and killing Caleb Beppler, 21, of Johnstown, and wounding Beppler's cousin, Desmond Louder, while they were outside the Liquid Currency bar at 313 Second Ave., arguing with bar owner Shawn Jones.

-Police have said Shawn Jones is not related to Dirk Jones – and on Thursday, Neugebauer indicated it's still not clear why the latter exited the bar, joined the altercation and opened fire.
+Police have said that Shawn Jones is not related to Dirk Jones – and on Thursday, Neugebauer indicated that it's still not clear why Dirk Jones allegedly exited the bar, joined the altercation and opened fire.

 "A young man died for no reason," Neugebauer said.

-Neugebauer said Dirk Jones was at the bar with a relative or acquaintance that night who was not involved in the altercation.
+Neugebauer said that Dirk Jones had been at Liquid Currency with a relative or acquaintance who was not involved in the altercation.

-Jones fled the crime scene after firing at least seven rounds, police said.

-While Jones has a Philadelphia address, it quickly became clear he was known, at least at some level, in the community, he said.
+While Dirk Jones has a Philadelphia address, it quickly became clear he was known, at least at some level, in the Johnstown community, Neugebauer said.

-Both Neugebauer and Johnstown Police Chief Rich Pritchard credited strong, continued community support in the hours after the shooting for enabling the investigation to progress quickly and lead to Jones.
+Both Neugebauer and Johnstown police Chief Richard Pritchard credited strong, continued community support in the hours after the shooting for the quick progress of the investigation and the identification of Dirk Jones as a suspect.

-Neugebauer said several property owners, including businesses, provided video surveillance footage, and Detective Cory Adams estimated investigators spoke to a dozen witnesses, family members or fellow Johnstown-area residents – some of whom reached out on their own to provide information.
+Neugebauer said that several property owners, including business owners, provided relevant video surveillance footage, and Detective Cory Adams estimated that investigators spoke to a dozen witnesses, family members or Johnstown-area residents – some of whom reached out on their own to provide information.

-Investigators were able to pinpoint the suspect they were looking for from the bar "within a couple of hours," but they were able to identify him as Jones thanks to information provided by the community, he said.
+Investigators were able to pinpoint the suspect they were looking for from the bar "within a couple of hours," but they were able to identify him as Dirk Jones thanks to information provided by the community, Neugebauer said.

 "This is another great example of community coming forward and helping law enforcement," Neugebauer said.

-He said the goal is to apprehend Jones safely and without another incident.

-Anyone with information on the whereabouts (of Jones) is asked to call the Johnstown Police Department through the Cambria County non-emergency number 814-472-2100.
+Anyone with information on the whereabouts of Dirk Jones is asked to call the Johnstown Police Department through the Cambria County non-emergency number, 814-472-2100.

 Bar violations likely